1. The Word of God

 Note: For further clarification of our beliefs regarding human sexuality, gender and roles, please refer to Appendix B.

 We believe in the personal and visible return of the Lord Jesus Christ to earth and the establishment of His kingdom.
-We believe in the resurrection of the body, the final judgement, the eternal felicity of the righteous and the endless suffering of the wicked.
+We believe in the resurrection of the body, the final judgement, the eternal blessings and joy of the righteous and the endless suffering of the wicked.

 The statement of faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-For purposes of [the organization]’s faith, doctrine, practice, policy, and discipline, our [minister/executive committee/board of directors] is [the organization]’s final interpretive authority on the Bible’s meaning and application.
+For purposes of Clovis Christian Church’s faith, doctrine, practice, policy, and discipline, our Elders are Clovis Christian Church’s final interpretive authority on the Bible’s meaning and application.

 CCC Statement Regarding Biblical Inerrancy